mjohnson92/web-dev-hw/project-03/readme.md

 Biggest thing I overcame this week is linking my css to my `/pages`, all I had to do was add a `.` to the directory. :)

 I would like to work on style more and add images as backgrounds.
 I feel like my styling would make a little more sense that way.

+## **Project 03 Update: 11/15/17**

+Updated my css, well actually started a new css and copied over what I was thought was worth keeping.
+It was actually a lot harder then I thought it would be to renew old code with updated structural appearence.
+It's going to go a lot better I think when starting from scratch for project 04.
+Looking forward to that.
+I don't quite understand all of the content in the 3rd css part but I'm slowly coming along.